tausen/xmonadsetup/README.md

 Setting up xfce
 ---------------
-Follow the steps in under "Configuring XMonad to work with Xfce" to set up xfce: http://www.haskell.org/haskellwiki/Xmonad/Using_xmonad_in_XFCE
+Follow the steps under "Configuring XMonad to work with Xfce" to set up xfce: http://www.haskell.org/haskellwiki/Xmonad/Using_xmonad_in_XFCE

 That should be all.